Skip to main content

 MethodUse CaseScopeExpiration

-NoneReading public topicsSingle topic (read only)-
+NoneReading/subscribing public topicsPublic topic (read only)-

 JWTUser actions, web/mobile appsFull account30min (access), 7d (refresh)